NoBrainerORM/nobrainer.io/docs/types.md

 ### String

 * Symbols are accepted.
-* Any other values will be ignored.
+* Any other value is ignored, and a validation error is added.

 ### Integer